Best mid handicap irons

 If you are a mid handicapper, don’t look for professional-level irons or shovels to get your score, you want clubs that work for you.
 Look for plank sets starting at 5, with wider club faces and perimeter weighting to improve contact and increase forgiveness.
 Also, you’ll want a recess in the back of the club head to move the force forward for a bigger sweet spot.
 These characteristics will allow you to make better contact and hit with greater precision from the tee box to the green.

 The USGA places about half of all male golfers in the medium handicap range, with handicaps between 9 and 20.
-If you are one of the many golfers who fall into this category, consider one of these irons aimed specifically at golfers from medium handicap.
+If you are one of the many golfers who fall into this category, consider one of these irons aimed specifically at golfers from medium handicaps.
 Improve your score even more.

 Our best picks